Cryptography 101: Private keys and how they work

 - She sends her message and a copy of the encrypted hash to Marcus.

 - Marcus generates his own content hash of Gloria’s message.

 - Then, he decrypts the encrypted hash Gloria gave him using her public key.

 - If both hashes match, he has verified Gloria’s digital signature.
 Hooray!

 Part of a security mindset is taking the extra step to verify rather than just trust.
 Trust can be broken — math can’t.
-By properly using public and private keys, you can keep your communications private and generate the digital signatures you need to spend your bitcoin when the time comes.
+By properly using public and private keys, you can keep your communications private and generate the digital signatures you need to send your crypto when the time comes.
 Vires in numeris!

-Casa makes it easy to protect your bitcoin from hackers, accidents, and device failure, and it's free to try for 30 days.
+Casa makes it easy to protect your crypto from hackers, accidents, and device failure with the most peace of mind.
+Book a call to learn more.